-This causes the pressure to fluctuate, making your range and speed change, requires more fill-ups and more.
+This causes the pressure to fluctuate, making your range and speed change, requiring more fill-ups and more.
 It’s not very efficient or stable when used in hot weather.

 Nitrogen or HPA tanks are great solutions for this, as they aren’t liquid.
 They don’t evaporate; thus, their pressure doesn’t ever change and they are more efficient, giving you more shots per fill and better accuracy and long-term stability.

 But it’s not all positive; these tanks are significantly more expensive.
-This is the simple comparison:
+This is a simple comparison: